Aslan Therapy Notes

 Introduction

-There's nothing wrong with enjoying looking at the surface of the ocean itself, except that when you finally see what goes on underwater, you realize that you've been missing the whole point of the ocean.
+There's nothing wrong with enjoying the surface of the ocean itself, except that when you finally see what goes on underwater, you realize you've been missing the whole point of the ocean.
 Staying on the surface all the time is like going to the circus and staring at the outside of the tent.

 This is a meditation that can help you find, within yourself, the inner experiences you’ve had at different ages, which, together with the stage of development at which you had them, you have banished to the deep inner regions of your being, the basement of your existence, the nether regions of hell within you.